When experiencing issues related to Android applications, collecting logs might provide additional information as to what is causing the issue.

 3.3.
 Xperia XA2 and Xperia 10, and Xperia 10 II

-a) From Android Support
+a) Viewed from Android Support

 lxc-attach -n aliendalvik -- /system/bin/logcat